The subject of today’s review is Secondspin, a platform where you can sell your used DVDs, CDs, Games and other media.

 - You can ship your discs to the site using whatever delivery service you want.
 But, it does recommend that you use USPS Media mail, as it will reimburse you for the delivery.

 - Keep in mind that you need to make sure that the website receives your package within 30 days of the date you placed the order online.
 The site cancels it otherwise.

 - Make sure that you protect your disc too.
-This prevents damage during in transit. the website states that it has the right to refuse packages that are damaged during transit.
+This prevents damage during transit. the website states that it has the right to refuse packages that are damaged during transit.

 - You can ship multiple orders within one box.
 But, you’ll need to include packing slips for each one.

 4. Wait for it to Review your Title

 When it gets your discs, it takes around 3 business days for the order to be processed.